Kskohli/kubernetes-the-hard-way/README.md

 > This tutorial is a modified version of the original developed by Kelsey Hightower.
 > Then reworked by Mumshad manambeth on VirtualBox using Vagrant.

+# Kubernetes The Hard Way

 In this tutorial, We will look into the Kubernetes the Hard Way from Scratch in VMware Workstation on Ubuntu-16.04.6 LTS.

-# Kubernetes The Hard Way

-This tutorial walks you through setting up Kubernetes the hard way.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.